Netwrix Enterprise Auditor (formerly StealthAUDIT) 11.6 has been released LEARN MORE

 Kerberos Explained

-• Client: The entity seeking to provide its identity
+• Client: The entity seeking to provide its identity.

-• Application Server (AP): The service that the client or user wants to access
+• Application Server (AP): The service that the client (or user) wants to access.

-Kerberos Authentication Process
+Kerberos Authentication Flow

 A client requests access to an application server (service) by presenting the service ticket it obtained from the KDC to the application server, which decrypts the message using its own password hash.
 If it successfully decrypts the TGS, the application server grants access to the client.

-Kerberos Authentication Steps
+Kerberos Authentication Flow

 Figure 1: Kerberos Authentication Flow